Esri/esri-leaflet/README.md

 * [Leaflet](http://leafletjs.com) version 0.7 or higher is required but the latest version is recommended.

+### Versioning

+For transparency into the release cycle and in striving to maintain backward compatibility, Esri Leaflet is maintained under the Semantic Versioning guidelines and will adhere to these rules whenever possible.

+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+* Breaking backward compatibility **bumps the major** while resetting minor and patch
+* New additions without breaking backward compatibility **bumps the minor** while resetting the patch
+* Bug fixes and misc changes **bumps only the patch**

+For more information on SemVer, please visit <http://semver.org/>.

 ### Resources

 * [Importing Data Into Feature Services](https://developers.arcgis.com/tools/csv-to-feature-service/)